Why We Love It

 Programs and Degrees

-Here are the most common degrees for becoming an Orientation & Mobility Specialist. a Certification is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming an Orientation & Mobility Specialist. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

-Highest Education Among Orientation & Mobility Specialist
+Highest Education Among Orientation & Mobility Specialists

 - 4.6% Doctorate